nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SwiftGraphQL](https://github.com/maticzav/swift-graphql) - GraphQL client that lets you forget about GraphQL.
 - [DictionaryCoding](https://github.com/elegantchaos/DictionaryCoding) - Swift Decoder/Encoder which converts to/from dictionaries.
 - [Annotated](https://github.com/jegnux/Annotated) - Small library that let you annotate your strings with semantic annotations.
+- [Serpent](https://github.com/nodes-ios/Serpent) - Framework made for creating model objects or structs that can be easily serialized and deserialized from/to JSON.
+- [Codemine](https://github.com/nodes-ios/Codemine) - Collection of extensions containing useful functions and syntactic sugar for your Swift project.

 ## Other (not lib)